dstansby/publication-code/README.md

-# publication-code
-Code to make my first author publications reproducible
+This repository contains all the code needed to reproduce figures contained within all of my first author publications.